cd-codes/piano-page/README.md

 4. *Allow the user to reset or switch the tutorial at any point*
 5. *Add a footer with credits for the original project inspiration and the source for the note mp3 files*
 6. Incorporte modern styling elements on the page
+7. Incorporate transitions and animations for buttons and piano keys
 ---
 In the future, I would like to expand this project to add a song tutorial mode.
 Challenges that I anticipate:
 - Using React to precisely manipulate the DOM